Seiya Suzuki Player Props: Cubs vs. Mets

-Seiya Suzuki -- with a slugging percentage of .833 in his past 10 games, including five home runs -- will be in action for the Chicago Cubs against the New York Mets, with Kodai Senga on the mound, on May 24 at 7:40 PM ET.
+Seiya Suzuki -- batting .343 in his past 10 games -- will be in action for the Chicago Cubs against the New York Mets, with Carlos Carrasco on the mound, on May 25 at 7:40 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Mets.
+In his most recent game he had a one-hit showing (1-for-3) against the Mets.

 Seiya Suzuki Game Info & Props vs. the Mets